lukso-network/docs/docs/faq/network/validator.md

 ### Will lower latency positively influence my rewards?

-When the appointed time for a validator comes to propose a block the validator has 12s to vote.
+When the appointed time for a validator comes to propose a block, the validator has 12s to vote.
 2 scenarios could cause a validator to miss that slot:

 1. The node is not synced up to the canonical head of the network.
 2. The validator needed more than 12s to propose the block.